Which Circuit is the Best For the Classic Photo of Machu Picchu?

 What gear is the most essential for your trip to Machu Picchu?

 Water is the top of the list.
-I scoured the internet to find the best water filter for travelers.
-I found a pod that does the best job is easy to share and it's passive, so there's no pumps or mechanisms to set it up.
+After 17 years of experimenting with several water filters, I tried several brands and styles.
+Below is a link to my favorite water filter for travelers.
+I found a pod that does the best job.
+It's easy to share and it's passive, so there's no pumps or mechanisms to set it up.
 Just drop it in your water bottle and go.
+Refill as needed from any hotel faucet, restaurant or public water fountain.

 CLICK HERE to read more about the gear I recommend.